 But, if you want to continue and you’re prepared to do whatever it takes, then you absolutely can.

-Is There a Specific Breastfeeding Elimination Diet for Nursing CMPA Babies?
+Is There a Specific Breastfeeding Elimination Diet for Nursing a Baby Allergic to Breastmilk?

-However you plan to feed you CMPA baby, it’s important to remove the allergen that’s causing a reaction and subsequently making them poorly.
+However you plan to feed your CMPA baby, it’s important to remove the allergen that’s causing a reaction and subsequently making them poorly.

 If you choose to continue nursing, then you’ll need to make some dietary changes to end the symptoms of your infant’s allergy.
 With cow’s milk protein allergy, that essentially means you must completely eliminate dairy.
 And quite likely soy too.